What is Polychromatic?

 What is OpenRazer?

-OpenRazer is a driver and daemon which analyses the protocols used to speak to Razer peripherals to control their lighting and hardware effects.
-It also exposes an API for scripts and applications (like Polychromatic) to control the devices at a higher level.
+OpenRazer is a driver and daemon which analyzed the protocols used to speak to Razer peripherals to control their lighting and hardware effects.
+An API is exposed for scripts and applications to control the devices at a higher level.

 The project aims to support the hardware’s features (e.g. DPI and lighting).

 The daemon is written in Python, with a DKMS driver for device-specific features like handling macro keys.
-It is an unofficial implementation and is not endorsed by Razer.
+It is an unofficial implementation and is not supported or created by Razer Inc.

-Currently, one of the OpenRazer team members is rewriting OpenRazer to handle everything in userspace, which will eliminate the dependency on DKMS drivers for GNU/Linux.
+Officially, no. However, one of the OpenRazer team members is experimenting by rewriting OpenRazer to handle everything in userspace, eliminating the dependency on DKMS drivers for GNU/Linux.
 This rewrite uses hidapi and is making excellent progress, but is still in early development.

 Are macros supported for keyboards with dedicated macro keys?